alexblackie/prison/README.md

 # prison: php apps can go right to jail

-Running PHP software sucks.
 This is a containerized attempt of getting legacy-ridden PHP apps to run in a cloud-native containerized environment.

 Basically, it is assumed you have modified the app to be able to run at least mostly without mutating the disk.
-Then you place the "source" app code in an S3 bucket, and configure it in the env as `PRISON_WEBROOT_S3_URL=s3://mybucketname/webroot.tar.gz`.
+Then you place a tarball of the app webroot in an S3 bucket, and configure it in the env as `PRISON_WEBROOT_S3_URL=s3://mybucketname/webroot.tar.gz`.
 This tarball will be downloaded and extracted to the container's webroot on container boot.

-If you make changes inside a container, say updating your horrible CMS version, then you can just `prison-update-source` and it'll create a new tarball and upload it back to S3, thereby updating the source so you can just reboot the containers.
+If you make changes inside a container, say running some inline updater, then you can just `prison-update-source` and it'll create a new tarball and upload it back to S3, thereby updating the source so you can just reboot the containers.

 ## Usage